Alliance for Hippocratic Medicine v. FDA Court Case - Reproductive Freedom for All

 For over 20 years, medication abortion has been a safe and effective FDA-approved option for ending an early pregnancy.
 It’s also used for miscarriage management.

-How did this case even get in front of the Supreme Court?
+How did this case even get in front of the Supreme Court in 2024?

 I live in a state where abortion is legal.
 Will this affect me?

 Yes.
-The ruling in this case could result in significant restrictions being placed on the prescription and dispensation of mifepristone for medication abortion and miscarriage treatment, no matter where you live.
+The case could result in significant restrictions being placed on the prescription and dispensation of mifepristone for medication abortion and miscarriage treatment, no matter where you live.

 We have compiled a list of trusted partners if you need resources for accessing abortion care.